Laurence Helsby: Career

 In 1946, he joined the Civil Service, initially as an Assistant Secretary in the Treasury, before becoming Principal Private Secretary to the Prime Minister, Clement Attlee, between 1947 and 1950.

 After a period working in the Ministry of Food, he was appointed First Civil Service Commissioner in 1954, transferring in 1959 to become Permanent Secretary of the Ministry of Labour.
 In 1963, he was made joint Permanent Secretary to the Treasury and Head of the Home Civil Service.
+In the 1970s he was a director of The Rank Organisation.

 Following his retirement, he was created a life peer on 21 May 1968 with the title Baron Helsby, of Logmore in the County of Surrey.

 Helsby was made a Companion of the Order of the Bath (CB) in the 1950 New Year Honours, and was advanced to Knight Grand Cross of the Order of the Bath (GCB) in the 1963 New Year Honours; he had also been previously knighted (KBE) in the 1955 New Year Honours.

 He was awarded an Honorary Fellowship of Keble College in 1959, and received honorary degrees from the universities of Exeter and Durham.